erocwang/hci/_posts/2019-12-01-design-manifesto.md

 <span style="color:#E7DFDD">Every design you make will be motivated by some problem.
 It's your job to evaluate the severity of the issue and determine if the issue is one you can fix.</span>

 <span style="color:#E7DFDD">My HCI journey began with [my individual project proposal](https://erocwang.github.io/2019-09-18-project-proposal/).
 The problem I brought up was the inability for people to identify edible, wild berries.
 However, this problem is very specific, and doesn't have much room to design solutions for.
-The issue I identified isn't very motivating.  </span>
+Because the low reach/impact of the issue and its lack of novelty, it isn't very motivating.  </span>

 <span style="color:#E7DFDD">This proposal was done without much research.
 If I were to have based my whole project on it, there would not be much to work on (not a complex solution) and the solution itself would not be very impactful.
 In general, a problem that is broad enough that there is enough room to play with a solution but not too narrow that solution creation is limited is ideal. </span>

-<span style="color:#E7DFDD">I've learned my lesson from it, and encourage you not to fall to the same mistakes of picking too specificly.</span>
+<span style="color:#E7DFDD">I've learned my lesson from it, and encourage you not to fall to the same mistakes of identifying and presenting a problem like this. </span>

-<span style="color:#E7DFDD">Here's a [better proposal](https://hci-sys.github.io/LearningInNature/projectproposal/), from our hikAR group project. </span>
+<span style="color:#E7DFDD">Here's a [better proposal](https://hci-sys.github.io/LearningInNature/projectproposal/), from our hikAR group project.
+This provides a better problem statement to draw the reader in as well as a more overarching problem theme for us to work on and research. </span>

 <span style="color:#E7DFDD">It's also important to note that throughout the project, we were constantly changing and refining our problem statement.
 Here are some examples as we went along: [hikAR research overview](https://hci-sys.github.io/LearningInNature/uxresearchoverview/) [hikAR design overview](https://hci-sys.github.io/LearningInNature/uxdesignoverview/)</span>